silverstripe/silverstripe-elemental/docs/en/content_migration.md

 While this task is built for pages that use the `ElementalPageExtension` it is possible to use elemental using only the `ElementalAreaExtension`.
-In this case you can extend this task and overload the `isMigratable` and `getAreaRelationFromPage` methods to support your use-case
+In this case you can extend this task and overload the `isMigratable` and `getAreaRelationFromPage` methods to support your use-case.